vsrivastava3939/csa-final-project/README.md

    git clone https://github.com/vsrivastava3939/csa-final-project.git
    ```

-2. Unzip the repo file (the file named `csa-final-project-main.zip`)
+2. Unzip the repo file (the file named `csa-final-project-main.zip`) to your Downloads folder
 3. Open your terminal and navigate to the code subfolder

    - Windows: